nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 QoS versioned objects
 ---------------------

-There is a long history of passing database dictionaries directly into business logic of Neutron.
-This path is not the one we wanted to take for QoS effort, so we've also introduced a new objects middleware to encapsulate the database logic from the rest of the Neutron code that works with QoS resources.
-For this, we've adopted oslo.versionedobjects library and introduced a new NeutronObject class that is a base for all other objects that will belong to the middle layer.
-There is an expectation that Neutron will evolve into using objects for all resources it handles, though that part was obviously out of scope for the QoS effort.
+There is a long history of passing database dictionaries directly into neutron's business logic.
+Since this approach violates encapsulation principles, with QoS we've introduced an objects middleware that isolates the database logic from the rest of the neutron code that works with QoS resources.
+To do this, we've adopted oslo.versionedobjects library and introduced a new NeutronObject class as a base for all other objects that will belong to this middleware.
+There is an expectation that neutron will eventually use middleware objects for all resources it handles, though that project is out of scope for the QoS effort.

 Every NeutronObject supports the following operations: